jacobwicks/jacobwicks.github.io/_posts/2020-06-19-rendering-markdown-and-resizing-images-with-react-markdown.md

 Limit just width to 250
 ![](./pic/pic1s.png =250x)

+You can't use this syntax in React-Markdown.
 ```

 But React-Markdown does let you write your own functions to display each type of node that it generates.
 So we can write our own `renderer` function for image nodes and pass that to the `ReactMarkdown` component.

 Our custom render function will limit the max width of images.
 Then when `ReactMarkdown` finds an image, it will send that image to our function, and the image width will be limited like we want.

 # Add Custom Renderer to ExampleMarkdown
 Write this custom render function inside of the `ExampleMarkdown` component.
 Our container div is 500 pixels wide, so we'll set the max width of the images to be 475 pixels.
 Pass the renderers object that contains our custom image function to `ReactMarkdown`.